Kovnir/UnityRayMarching/README.md

 There are several simple tests, that helped me recognize how Ray Marching works.

 To use this, you need to apply the material with shader `RayMarchingTest` to any mesh.
 This mesh will we used as a canvas to render Ray Marching image.

+Example you can find in `SimpleExamples/SampleExample.unity` scene.

 <img src="/Images/test_material.png" width=500></img>